Melanie Klein: Child analysis

 While Freud's ideas concerning children mostly came from working with adult patients, Klein was innovative in working directly with children, often as young as two years old.
 Klein saw children's play as their primary mode of emotional communication.
 While observing children as they played with toys such as dolls, animals, plasticine or pencils and paper, Klein documented their activities and interactions.
 She then attempted to interpret the unconscious meaning behind their play.
 Following Freud, she emphasized the significant role that parental figures played in the child's fantasy life and concluded that the timing of Freud's Oedipus complex was incorrect.
 Contradicting Freud, she proposed that the superego was present from birth.

 After exploring ultra-aggressive fantasies of hate, envy, and greed in very young and disturbed children, Melanie Klein proposed a model of the human psyche that linked significant oscillations of state, with the postulated Eros or Thanatos pulsations.
 She named the state of the mind in which the sustaining principle of life dominates the depressive position.
 A depressive position is the understanding that good and evil things are one.
 The fears and worries about the fate of the people destroyed in the child's fantasy are all in the latter.
 The child tries to repair his mother through phantasm and behavior therapy, overcoming his depression and anxiety.
 He employs phantasies representing love and restoration to restore the others he destroyed.
 Morality is based on the standpoint of depression.
 Klein named it the depressive position because the efforts to restore the integrity of the damaged object are accompanied by depression and despair.
 After all, the child doubts whether it can fix everything it hurts.
 Many consider this to be her most significant contribution to psychoanalytic philosophy.
 She later developed her ideas about an earlier developmental psychological state corresponding to the disintegrating tendency of life, which she called the paranoid-schizoid position.

 Klein coined the term "paranoid-schizoid defense" to emphasize how the child's worries manifest as persecution fantasies and how he defends himself against persecution by separating.
-The paranoid-schizoid position develops at birth is a common psychotic condition.
+The paranoid-schizoid position developed at birth is a common psychotic condition.